nette/nette/readme.txt

 The source tree includes the following directories:

 - Nette: this directory contains the source code of Nette Framework.
-This is the only directory that you will need in order to deploy with your application.
+This is the only directory that you will need in order to deploy your application.

 - Nette-minified: contains Nette Framework source code compressed into single file.